ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/international-discovery/index.md

 + `application/xml`

 #### Markets
-The Ticketmaster International Discovery API covers the following markets: Germany, Austria, Netherlands, Denmark, Belgium, Norway, Sweden, Finland, Poland, UK (Ticketweb.co.uk) and Canada (Admission.com).
+The Ticketmaster International Discovery API covers the following markets: Germany, Austria, Netherlands, Denmark, Belgium, Norway, Spain, Sweden, Finland, Poland, UK (Ticketweb.co.uk) and Canada (Admission.com).
 Please note that the UK and Ireland (Ticketmaster.co.uk, Ticketmaster.ie) and the USA and rest of Canada (Ticketmaster.com) are not available through the International Discovery API.
 Details will be available soon on how to request access to the Ticketmaster API for these markets.

 {: .article }